kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 - Talk is increased to 32,767 meters.
 It may or may not work as we hope/expect due to bugs (unconfirmed).

-## Other possible Valheim Plus options
+## Additional suggested Valheim Plus options

-All Valheim Plus config options for our server (as of writing) are below.

 My personal suggestions would be to:
 - Increase XP gain rates.